The white sand beach at Gibbs Cay in the Turks and Caicos

 Editor's Comments

 This beautiful little island offers visitors a chance to have close encounters with wild and friendly stingrays.
-Taking a snorkeling day tour to this cay is one of our recommended activities for cruise ship guests.
+Taking a snorkeling day tour to this cay is one of our recommended activities for cruise ship guests and overnight visitors.

 5-star rating by Visit Turks and Caicos Islands